gRPC server

 > **About the "Export Protobuf File" button.** The **Export…** button under

-> **Preferences → General → Advanced → Export Protobuf File** writes an auto-generated
+> **Preferences → General → API & Plugins → Export Protobuf File** writes an auto-generated

 > *typed* schema (package `serialstudio.typed`, service `SerialStudioTypedAPI`) with one